Vegglifjell

 Vegglifjell is a mountain range located along the border of Buskerud and Telemark counties in southern Norway.
-It runs through the municipalities of Tinn, Rollag, and Nore og Uvdal.
-The highest point is the 1380 m tall Skirveggen mountain.
+It runs through Tinn Municipality, Rollag Municipality, and Nore og Uvdal Municipality.
+The highest point is the 1380 m tall Skirveggin mountain.
 The mountain range is surrounded by the Numedalen valley to the east side, the Uvdalen valley to the north, and the Tessungdalen valley on the west side.